zctao/omnifoldTop/README.md

     ./run_unfold.py RUN_CONFIG

 RUN_CONFIG is a JSON config file that are used to set the arguments for `scripts/unfoldv2.py`.
 If the value of an argument is a dictionary, the keys of the dictionary are used as labels to create sub-directory in OUTPUT_DIRECTORY, and unfoldings are run with all combinations of the arguments.
+See one example run config file in `configs/run/example.json`.

 ### Other useful scripts